Clean Heat Incentive Program

 Additional Financial Assistance:

-True North Federal Credit Union and Alaska Heat Smart have joined together and created a low-interest heat pump loan, with interest rates between 4% and 6%.
+True North Federal Credit Union, the Tongass Federal Credit Union, and Alaska Heat Smart have joined together and to create low-interest heat pump loans, with interest rates between 4% and 5.5%.
 With your AHS home heat pump assessment report and a successful loan application, your after-incentive project balance can be covered by this loan.
 A $7,500 loan at 4% paid back over 5 years costs only $16 each month in interest payments.
 This payment will be much less than the average monthly savings you’ll realize from the addition of a heat pump to your home!

-The Clean Heat Incentive Program application will be available online.
-If you are unable to use an online system you can call us at 907-500-5050 and we will help you over the phone complete an application.
+If you are unable to apply online, you can call us at 907-957-2943 and we will help you complete an application over the phone.